-Stephen Miahky and Cornelia Heard, violins; John Kochanowski, viola; Felix Wang, cello
+Stephen Miahky and Cornelia Heard, violins; Christina McGann, viola; Felix Wang, cello

 They have been praised for combining " technical expertise and emotional fire."
 The Washington Post calls them simply "a marvelous ensemble."
 Following a contemporary music concert at Rice University, the Houston Post stated, "The Blair String Quartet is a composer's dream."